To drink alcohol or not to drink it

 Use this case study to shape your answer to the question: What should I do in those situations where my convictions are in direct opposition to other people's expectations?

 It had been a long evening for John.
-What had started out as a privilege had turned into a disaster.
+What had started as a privilege had turned into a disaster.

 John seemed to have already insulted and upset the Professor by refusing an aperitif and then some wine.
 As they sat in the living room after the meal, Professor Piaget set a glass in front of John, ready to pour some of his prized Brittany cider.
 John wondered if it was right for him to continue on a course of action that seemed to be alienating his host.
-Or would it be all right just this once to forget all that teaching in Bible College, forget his alcoholic father, and forget even what the Smiths would think and say?
+Or would it be all right just this once to forget all that teaching in his Bible College, forget his alcoholic father, and forget even what the Smiths would think and say?
 Would it be all right to drink a little cider (which did not contain much alcohol anyway)?

 Earlier, John had spent two summers in France.
 Now, in obedience to what he felt to be the will of God, John had returned to that country and had entered the beginning French course at the University of Nantes.
-He was living in a dormitory where he hoped to develop relationships with French students.
+He lived in a dormitory where he hoped to develop relationships with French students.
 He also made friends with the Smiths, an American missionary family who were starting a church in Nantes.

-John had just graduated from a conservative religious college in the U.S. that took a strong stand against drinking alcoholic beverages.
+John had just graduated from a conservative religious college in the U.S. that took a strong stand against alcoholic beverages.
 That total abstinence stand was OK with John.
 Because John's father was an alcoholic, he knew firsthand the suffering that alcoholism could bring.
 In his conversations with the Smiths, John was sad to learn about some missionaries who had started drinking wine to be hospitable to the French and who had wound up as alcoholics.

 One day, John, along with three other foreign students, received an invitation from his professor.
-Professor Piaget was very graciously opening his home to them for dinner.
+Professor Piaget was graciously opening his home to them for dinner.
 John had heard that it was a real privilege for students to be invited to a professor's home in France.

 Dr. and Mrs. Piaget were very cordial.
 John spoke less French than anyone there, but everyone was patient with him.
 After all the students arrived, Professor Piaget offered everyone an aperitif (a type of cocktail).
 Wanting to be a good witness for his Lord, John refused the alcoholic drink.
 John thought the professor seemed ill at ease because, for a moment, Dr. Piaget appeared not to know what to do.
 After an uneasy silence, the professor offered John a lemon drink.
 As the awkwardness of the moment passed, John breathed a sigh of relief.